TheMindBreaker/DAW2020/README.md

 API URL
 https://apicbtis.construtec.xyz

-credentials need to be JWT tokent encrypted hash256 with secret
+credentials need to be JWT tokent encrypted hash256 with secret with .cert in the config file.
+Not in github

 Selfsigned TLS certificate and SSL by let's encrypt